crtified-retro/picogus/README.md

 * [CMS/Game Blaster](http://nerdlypleasures.blogspot.com/2012/10/all-you-ever-wanted-to-know-about.html)
 * [Game port joystick](https://en.wikipedia.org/wiki/Game_port)

-Current status: perpetual beta!
-See the [main wiki page](https://github.com/polpo/picogus/wiki) for current status and the [compatibility list](https://github.com/polpo/picogus/wiki/Compatibility-list) for support status of various DOS programs and other system compatibility notes.
-This project has a heavy demoscene focus due to the GUS's history so that's what I've concentrated on, but GUS support in games is very good to excellent.
+Current status: **Perpetual beta!** This is still a work in progress.
+Due to the specs of the Pico, assumptions made by programs written to use the GUS, the imprecise nature of emulation, and the varying specs of retro DOS PC hardware, some things may never be perfect!
+See the [main wiki page](https://github.com/polpo/picogus/wiki) for general details about the project's status, and the [compatibility list](https://github.com/polpo/picogus/wiki/Compatibility-list) for user-submitted reports on how well the PicoGUS works with specific hardware and software.

 Want to buy a PicoGUS?
 Fully assembled PicoGUS 2.0 sound cards are available from these sources, all of whom ship worldwide: